0

 Part of the easternmost non-motorway section of Mancunian Way collapsed into a 40 ft (12 m) sinkhole on 14 August 2015, after almost half a month's worth of rain fell in parts of Manchester in just six hours.
 The closure caused significant congestion on the remaining part of Mancunian Way and other nearby roads.
 It fully reopened on 15 June 2016 after 10 months of repair work.

-Text imported from Wikipedia article "Mancunian Way" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Mancunian Way" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants